kosmojs/kosmojs/docs/generators/react/link.md

 </Link>
 ```

-The Link component enhances React Router's `Link` component with type safety
+The Link component extends React Router's `Link` with type safety while
-while accepting all the same props.
-The `to` prop is replaced with a typed version
+accepting all standard props.
+The `to` prop replacement provides autocomplete
-that provides autocomplete and parameter validation.

-This means you can use props like `replace`, `state`,
+and validation while preserving access to props like `replace`, `state`, and
-and other router-specific props alongside your type-safe navigation.
+other router-specific attributes.